Walking away from someone you love is probably the hardest thing you’ll ever have to do- even though it might not seem that way.

 Sometimes you love your partner to the bones but you know it’s about time to start loving yourself more.

-Sometimes you are very well aware of the intensity of the emotions you feel for someone but you simply have to choose yourself over that person.
+You are very well aware of the intensity of the emotions you feel for them but you simply have to choose yourself over that person.